atiqm/Transfer_DT/README.md

 # Transfer algorithms on Decision Trees with Class Imbalance

-## Introduction
+## INTRODUCTION

-SER and STRUT are two *Transfer learning* algorithms applicable on Decision Trees and Random Forests designed by Segev & al. in their work :
+SER and STRUT are two *Transfer* learning algorithms applicable on *Decision Trees* and *Random Forests* designed by Segev & al. in their work :
-**LEARN ON SOURCE, REFINE ON TARGET: A MODEL TRANSFER LEARNING FRAMEWORK WITH RANDOM FORESTS**.
+**LEARN ON SOURCE, REFINE ON TARGET: A MODEL TRANSFER LEARNING FRAMEWORK WITH RANDOM FORESTS** [1].

 Here are Python implementations of these algorithms with different variants to tackle *Class Imbalance* situations.
-These adaptations are presented with results on several different experiments in **Transfer Learning on Decision Tree with ClassImbalance** submitted in ICTAI 2019 by Minvielle & al.
+These adaptations are presented with results on several different experiments in **Transfer Learning on Decision Tree with Class Imbalance** submitted in ICTAI 2019 by Minvielle & al.

 ## CODE

 ### Pre-requisites

-The code has been developed with python 3.5 and scikit-learn 0.21 versions.
+The code is developed with python 3.5 and scikit-learn 0.21 versions.

 ### lib_tree.py